Skip to main content

 Self-employment is a career path that aligns well with the strengths of neurodiverse young adults.
 However, many of these young adults struggle to transition into self-employment after completing their education due to a lack of awareness, financial stability, support, and confidence.
 As a result, many transition into conventional employment, only to face negative experiences that fail to accommodate their needs and leverage their unique traits.

 Educational providers are not typically tailored to setting up young adults for self-employment.
 Career advice is strongly focused on traditional employment pathways.
-Four practitioners and two Durham researchers are now working on developing solutions that aim to support these neurodiverse young adults early in their careers if they want to build sustainable careers as entrepreneurs.
+A team of practitioners and researchers have developed a solution to support these neurodivergent young adults early in their careers, helping them build sustainable careers as entrepreneurs.
+The team has received additional funding to develop a prototype of their solution for market testing.

 Durham Researchers